-Bid must describe the valid business reason for self performing, and the Bidder must submit with its Bid documentation sufficient to demonstrate to the City's reasonable satisfaction the validity of such assertions.
+- 5.5.
+Documenting Good Faith Efforts for Self-Performed Work.
+Bidders that elect to self-perform all or part of a Construction Contract where the KBU has identified subcontracting opportunities must comply with each of the following GFE provisions.
+Failure to do so shall constitute grounds for rejection of the Bid: - 5.5.1.
+The Bidder must certify in it's Bid that: (i) it is licensed, qualified and able to perform all aspects of the Contract without subcontracting; and (ii) it has a valid business reason for self-performing all work on the Contract as opposed to subcontracting with an SBE.
+The Bid must describe the valid business reason for self performing, and the Bidder must submit with its Bid documentation sufficient to demonstrate to the City's reasonable satisfaction the validity of such assertions.
 Valid business reasons include: (a) special skill-based qualifications that the SBE does not possess or (b) a significant increase in the cost for the SBE to perform the scope of work instead of the Bidder, or (c) such other factors as the SBO Program Manager may deem valid in a particular instance.
-Bidders that intend to self perform are encouraged to gather their documentation and approach the SBO Program Manager at least 10 days prior to the Bid Opening to obtain clearance for self performance.
+Bidders that intend to self perform are encouraged to gather their documentation and approach the SBO Program Manager at least 14 days prior to the Bid Opening to obtain clearance for self performance. - 5.5.2.

-- 5.6.2.
 SBEs may approach the Bidder about possible subcontracting or subconsulting opportunities on the project by virtue of having received notice of the project from the City or through other means.
-In such event, the Bidder must comply with the Good Faith Negotiation requirements of Section 4 in evaluating and responding to any SBE quotes or inquiries the Bidder receives in connection with the project. - 5.6.3.
+In such event, the Bidder must comply with the Good Faith Negotiation requirements of Section 4 in evaluating and responding to any SBE quotes or inquiries the Bidder receives in connection with the project. - 5.5.3.
 The Bidder must submit copies of any quotes the Bidder receives from Interested SBEs with the Bidder's Bid, along with a comparison of the SBEs quote with the Bidder's costs and expenses for doing such work.